12 November, 2019

 - Communicative English

 What about good soft skills?
 Are they more or less difficult to come by and develop than sheer programming skills?
+Is an average React developer skilled in this area?

 - Job portals

 This is a no-brainer.
 Some of the most popular websites where you can post your job openings are Monster and ZipRecruiter.
 But do not forget about local options which differ depending on your location.
+It’s an easy way to find a front end developer specialized in React.

 - Career page